 How do I measure my pet?

-You can check out our pet measurement guide, or you can cut a hole in a piece of cardboard that is 7" x 7" and see if they can get through.
+You can check out our pet measurement guide, or you can cut a hole in a piece of cardboard that is 7" x 7" (same size as the flap opening) and see if they can get through.
 If not, we would advise that you go with a larger pet door.

 Can this keep out raccoons?

-Yes.
-It is very raccoon resistant, but you would have to make sure you have enabled Custom Mode 5 as stated in the instructions.
+Yes, it is very raccoon resistant because of the identification microchip and four-way locking mechanism functions but you would have to have Mode 5 enabled as stated in the instructions.

 Is this only available in white?